 12.1 Although in principle the mediator cannot be appointed as arbitrator, if the parties agree, they may, subject to the mediator’s agreement, agree to appoint the mediator as arbitrator and request him or her to confirm the memorandum of understanding in an award by consent.
 The appointment of the mediator as an arbitrator shall be subject to a written agreement signed by the parties in which they accept his or her appointment with regard to his or her independence and impartiality.

-12.3 After payment of the additional advance, the President of the Court shall validate the appointment of the arbitrator, who may then pronounce an award by consent, in accordance with the provisions of the Court’s arbitration rules, while verifying that the agreement reached between the parties is not contrary to public policy or the rights of a third party.
+12.3 After payment of the additional advance, the President of the Chamber shall validate the appointment of the arbitrator, who may then pronounce an award by consent, in accordance with the provisions of the Chamber’s arbitration rules, while verifying that the agreement reached between the parties is not contrary to public policy or the rights of a third party.

 13.2 For all purposes, the date of receipt of the request for mediation, after payment of the opening fee in accordance with Article 2.2, shall be deemed to be the date of commencement of the proceedings.

-13.3 Any interpretation of these Rules shall be a matter for the Court.
+13.3 Any interpretation of these Rules shall be a matter for the Chamber.

-If, as a mediator, you wish to intervene before the Paris International Court of Arbitration, we invite you to submit your application by sending us the following details:
+If, as a mediator, you wish to intervene before the International Arbitration Chamber of Paris, we invite you to submit your application by sending us the following details:

 Once the file is transmitted, the CAIP acknowledges receipt of the request for mediation which is then notified by all means to the other party.